 - Add Dry Ingredients.
 Add gluten-free flour, salt, and baking soda.
 Add the gluten-free oats and stir until just combined.
 The dough will be wet and sticky at this point.
 Don’t panic!

 - Set Aside 3/4 Cup Cookie Dough for the top layer.
 (You’ll use this to dollop dough for the top layer in a minute.)

-- Pat Remaining Cookie Dough Out into your prepared baking dish in an even layer.
+- Pat Remaining Cookie Dough Out into your prepared pan in an even layer.
 Again, it’ll be sticky, so go slow or use parchment paper to help you pat it out into an even layer.
 Set this aside for a minute.